 Interestingly, RBD-syn patients (ie, those who phenoconverted within 3 years from diagnosis) were efficiently discriminated, at baseline, from both controls and from RBD-nc patients (ie, those not yet phenoconverted at last available follow-up) using an empirical z-score cutoff of -1.0 at MAH putamen.
 Indeed, using this cutoff, 75.6% RBD-syn patients had baseline positive DaT-SPECT, while only 34.9% RBD-nc patients had positive DaT-SPECT.
 This result has meaningful implications both in clinical practice and in designing disease-modifying trials.
-Recently, new biological definitions and staging systems for the alpha-synucleinopathy continuum were proposed.^{5,6} In both proposals, polysomnography-confirmed RBD is recognized as a clinical feature attributable to alpha-synucleinopathy, and the presence of abnormal DaT-SPECT allows biological staging of patients with alpha-synucleinopathy related neurodegeneration.
+Recently, new biological definitions and staging systems for the alpha-synucleinopathy continuum were proposed.
+In both proposals, polysomnography-confirmed RBD is recognized as a clinical feature attributable to alpha-synucleinopathy, and the presence of abnormal DaT-SPECT allows biological staging of patients with alpha-synucleinopathy related neurodegeneration.
 However, it is not clear when and how a DaT-SPECT would be defined abnormal (or "positive").
 The present data suggest that a z-score cutoff of -1.0 at most affected hemisphere putamen may be used for this purpose.
-This threshold is very close to that from a recent study showing that patients with post-mortem confirmation of Lewy body disease had ante-mortem DaT-SPECT z-scores of -0.82^{21} (using DatQUANT version 1) or -0.91^{40}
+This threshold is very close to that from a recent study showing that patients with post-mortem confirmation of Lewy body disease had ante-mortem DaT-SPECT z-scores of $-0.82^{21}$ (using DatQUANT version 1) or $-0.91^{40}$

 (using version 2 as in the present work) in at least one putamen.
-Interestingly, a recent study showed that a z-score cutoff of -1.27 at putamen level best differentiate PD patients from essential tremor patients, while a cutoff of -0.96 was the most accurate in supporting DLB diagnosis.22
+Interestingly, a recent study showed that a z-score cutoff of -1.27 at putamen level best differentiate PD patients from essential tremor patients, while a cutoff of -0.96 was the most accurate in supporting DLB diagnosis.

 Among DaT-SPECT data able to differentiate PDconverters from DLB-converters, the putamen z-score of the LAH was the most relevant one to the classifier, followed by the caudate z-score of the most affected hemisphere.
 This result is intriguing, suggesting that both putamen and caudate nuclei significantly contributed to the discrimination.
-Nigroputaminal dopaminergic dysfunction is usually associated with motor impairment in PD patients, 41 and is related to disease progression in PD patients, 42 but also in iRBD.
-43 Conversely, nigrocaudate dopaminergic dysfunction has been associated with cognitive impairment in PD patients, 44 and in iRBD patients.
-45 Interestingly, DLB patients have been reported as characterized by lower [123I]FP-CIT SBR in the caudate nucleus than PD patients.
-46 Moreover, the putamen/caudate ratio is significantly lower in PD patients, compared with DLB patients.
-46 In agreement with those results, our sample showed lower putamen/ caudate ratio in PD-converters than in DLB-converters.
-This result is in keeping with the well-known abnormal features of DaT SPECT in DLB patients, often described as weak comma or "balanced loss" due to a more diffuse (but often milder) uptake reduction with respect to PD patients.47 Finally, the whole striatum significantly contributed to the machine learning classifier.
-Indeed, in our sample PD-converters tended to have lower values in all in all substriatal regions, in particular at putamen level, and that a reduced putamen/caudate ratio may be a predictor of PD phenoconversion.
-DLB-converters had a mean baseline MAH Putamen/Caudate ratio of -0.87 z-score, while PD-converters had a mean baseline MAH Putamen/Caudate ratio of -1.21 z-score.
-Thus, it may be speculated that, in iRBD patients, z-scores lower than -1.0 in the MAH Putamen/Caudate ratio may predict future PD phenoconversion.
+Nigroputaminal dopaminergic dysfunction is usually associated with motor impairment in PD patients, and is related to disease progression in PD patients, but also in iRBD.
+Conversely, nigrocaudate dopaminergic dysfunction has been associated with cognitive impairment in PD patients, and in iRBD patients.
+Interestingly, DLB patients have been reported as characterized by lower [123I]FP-CIT SBR in the caudate nucleus than PD patients.
+Moreover, the putamen/caudate ratio is significantly lower in PD patients, compared with DLB patients.
+In agreement with those results, our sample showed lower putamen/ caudate ratio in PD-converters than in DLB-converters.
+This result is in keeping with the well-known abnormal features of DaT SPECT in DLB patients, often described as weak comma or "balanced loss" due to a more diffuse (but often milder) uptake reduction with respect to PD

 FIGURE 2: (A) Relevance of the 14 dopamine transporter (DaT)-SPECT variables in the support vector machine classification between Parkinson disease (PD)-converters and dementia with Lewy bodies (DLB)-converters.
 (B) Relevance of the 6 clinical variables and of the 14 DaT-SPECT variables in the support vector machine classification between PD-converters and DLB-converters.
+[Color figure can be viewed at www.annalsofneurology.org]